 Why Real Africa?
 We remain true to our roots - small, specialist and committed to conservation.
 We're dedicated to offering you a personal service and all-round quality experience - something we've been doing for over 16 years now.
 You won't find the same expertise on the high street.

-Stylish safari to Botswana staying at &Beyond camps in Chobe and the Okavango
+A fabulous week's trip to Botswana staying in Chobe, Moremi and the Okavango

-Safari in Botswana's Chobe, Zimbabwe's Hwange and relax at wonderful Victoria Falls all in one holiday.
-Option to experience several important conservation projects.
+Safari in Botswana's Chobe, Zimbabwe's Hwange and relax at wonderful Victoria Falls all in one holiday

 A fabulous three centre safari staying at small exclusive properties and incorporating wildlife conservation experiences.